 About Dr. A. Breeze Harper

-Dr. Harper created and edited the ground-breaking anthology, Sistah Vegan: Black Female Vegans Speak On Food, Identity, Health, and Society.
-Her most recently published book, Scars: A Black Lesbian Experience in Rural White New England (Sense Publishers 2014) interrogates how systems of oppression and power impact the life of the only Black teenager living in an all white and working class rural New England town.
+Dr. Harper created and edited the ground-breaking anthology, Sistah Vegan: Black Women Vegans Speak On Food, Identity, Health, and Society.
+Her most recently published book, Scars: A Black Lesbian Experience in Rural White New England (Brill 2014) interrogates how systems of oppression and power impact the life of the only Black teenager living in an all white and working class rural New England town.

 Critical Race Feminist Analysis of Food, Ethical Consumption, and Sustainability